 If there’s a problem with your suspension, your car tyres will be the first to suffer.
 Since suspension is vital in keeping the tyres on the road, the wear and tear of your tyres may become uneven if the system is not balanced.
 This is because less responsive springs on one tyre may cause that tyre to be used less.

 In fact, if you notice an uneven amount of wear and tear across your tyres, this itself might indicate you have worn out (or at least partially damaged) suspension parts.
-The same can also be experienced when cornering, if the system focuses on one tyre more than another, this will wear out along the edges of the tread faster.
+The same can happen when cornering: if the system focuses on one tyre more than another, this will wear out along the edges of the tread faster.

 A poor suspension system will quickly wear out your car tyres.

 Finally, it is worth keeping in mind the type of road you are driving on.
 A suspension system must be strong enough to withstand various road surfaces.
-If your system is worn out, you might not notice the difference until you move to a rougher, irregular surface, such as going off-road.
-This is also why particularly deep potholes can damage suspension systems, as they often put a lot of immediate strain on one specific corner of the vehicle.
+If your system is worn out, you might not notice the difference until you move to a rougher, irregular surface, such as off-road terrain.